 Can Bicycle Seats Cause Erectile Dysfunction and Impotence?

-Study explores erectile dysfunction from bicycle seats
+The study explores erectile dysfunction from bicycle seats.

 The question of whether bicycle seats can cause erectile dysfunction and/or impotence is currently still an unresolved problem.
 A recent study in progress is taking a biophysical approach to the question of bicycle seats and erectile dysfunction by measuring the pressure on the artery that supplies blood to the penis.
 Wearing a special pressure sensor in their riding shorts and a portable monitor in a backpack, participants in the study are measuring the degree to which blood vessels connected to the penis are impacted and whether there is a direct correlation between bicycle seat design and erectile dysfunction and impotence.

 Erectile dysfunction is a serious problem for many men as they age and develop health issues that can affect sexual performance.
 A diagnosis of erectile dysfunction is typically made when a man is unable to maintain a firm erection throughout sexual intercourse.
 Although the term impotence is generally interchangeably used with erectile dysfunction, technically, impotence has more to do with reproductive success than sexual performance.

 According to medical studies, 70 percent of the cases of erectile dysfunction are due to medical disease such as obesity, diabetes and vascular disease.
 Physical trauma that damages the blood vessels and nerves that are part of penile physiology, however, can also lead to temporary and possibly permanent erectile dysfunction.